 “How do you explain to a five-year-old who thinks that Peppa Pig is a real person that Daddy is going through something really bad?”

 Still, Barry’s facing the diagnosis with optimism.
 He will soon undergo a fourth round of chemotherapy, and then is scheduled for a bone marrow transplant.
 He’s not new to cancer.
-Besides his own battle, he lost his mother to it 13 years ago, and the next year his wife had it too.
+Besides his own battle, he lost his mother to the disease 13 years ago, and the next year his wife faced cancer too.

 Barry is determined to beat multiple myeloma, and finds strength in the support from all the people who love him.

 To read more about this in Now To Love, click here.